 Engagement with College life

 There are several ways in which members of staff can become involved in college life.
 One of these is by becoming a college tutor, another is by becoming a member of a Senior Common Room (SCR).
 Details of the college tutor system and SCRs follow below.
 Any member of staff who is interested in becoming a member of a college's SCR or a college tutor should approach the college Principal in the first instance.
-Further details of the activities and events of college SCRs and the tutor system can be found on the individual web pages of each College.
+Further details of the activities and events of college SCRs and the mentor system can be found on the individual web pages of each College.

-The tutor system
+The mentor system

 Senior Common Room

 The Senior Common Room (SCR) is an important part of any college.
-The SCR is a community of past and present staff members of the University, college tutors and local people who take an interest in and support the work of the college.
+The SCR is a community of past and present staff members of the University, college mentors and local people who take an interest in and support the work of the college.
 A college's SCR provides a relaxing place to meet colleagues and entertain visitors and the SCRs hold a series of dinners and events throughout the year.